 Shishak's Invasion of Judah

-13 And king Rehoboam strengthened himself in Jerusalem, and reigned; for Rehoboam was forty-one years old when he began to reign, and he reigned seventeen years in Jerusalem, the city that Jehovah had chosen out of all the tribes of Israel, to put his name there: and his mother's name was Naamah an Ammonitess.
-14 And he did evil, for he applied not his heart to seek Jehovah.
-15 And the acts of Rehoboam, first and last, are they not written in the words of Shemaiah the prophet, and of Iddo the seer, in the genealogical registers?
-And there were wars between Rehoboam and Jeroboam continually.
-16 And Rehoboam slept with his fathers, and was buried in the city of David.
-And Abijah his son reigned in his stead.
+13 King Rehoboam established himself firmly in Jerusalem and continued as king.
+He was forty-one years old when he became king, and he reigned seventeen years in Jerusalem, the city the Lord had chosen out of all the tribes of Israel in which to put his Name.
+His mother's name was Naamah; she was an Ammonite.
+14 He did evil because he had not set his heart on seeking the Lord.
+15 As for the events of Rehoboam's reign, from beginning to end, are they not written in the records of Shemaiah the prophet and of Iddo the seer that deal with genealogies?
+There was continual warfare between Rehoboam and Jeroboam.
+16 Rehoboam rested with his ancestors and was buried in the City of David.
+And Abijah his son succeeded him as king.

 12:1 That is, Judah, as frequently in 2 Chronicles

 12:3 That is, people from the upper Nile region